jrwoodwa/graph-based-predictive-maintenance/README.md

 ## ⚠️ The Problem

-Modern machines have dozens of sensors, producing complex and noisy data — but what operators really need is simple:
+Modern machines have countless sensors, producing complex and noisy data — but what operators really need is simple:

 > **“Tell me *when* the machine is about to change states — before it does.”**